 What is an Apiary?

-A place where Beekeepers keep the Hives in their care.
-An Apiary may consist of one or hundreds of Bee Hives and though usually a permanent location is sometimes temporary.
+A place where Beekeepers keep the hives in their care.
+An Apiary may consist of one or hundreds of bee hives and though usually a permanent location it can also be sometimes temporary.

 Our Apiary is managed and run by a team of volunteers from within Beverley Beekeepers’ Association.
-At present there are approximately ten colonies on the site, which to look after is no mean feat when looking after your own Bees too.
+At present there are approximately ten colonies on the site, which is no mean feat to look after, especially when looking after your own Bees too.

-The following photo sequence shows the typical sort of work undertaken by the Apiary volunteers.
+The following photos show the typical sort of work undertaken by the Apiary volunteers.
 The pictures all represent some of the activities that students on a course will be involved in as they learn about colony management through observation and then undertaking hive manipulations.